giellalt/lang-mdf/mdf.md

 this is a list of adverbs that modify adjectives

+these have homonyms

 in SP Gen Indef the next word can be кяль

 N ABBR not ABBR

+2023_04_09 important part of regular inflection

 IS there a @CVP